intmus/inttheory19-20/_07-harmonic-functions/b1-harmanalysis.md

 - Which pitches could be removed without changing the basic effect?
 - Which pitches are added to provide variety?

 Now that we understand how circle-of-fifths progressions within a key create a basic harmonic "outline", we can use that pattern to begin analyzing harmony.
-The framework that these progressions provide can be used to help organize any piece of music in this tradition and allows us to ask the two fundamental questions of all harmonic analysis:
+The framework of these progressions can be used to organize any piece of music in this tradition and allows us to ask the two fundamental questions of all harmonic analysis:
 - How are expectations created in the music?
 - Which pitches are functional in creating these expectations?